MultiSafepay/docs/content/my-account/manage-account/adding-spf-records.md

 ## Adding an SPF record

-1. Through your hosting provider, domain registrar, or DNS provider, create a DNS TXT record that is named after your domain.
-For example: `example.com`
+1. Through your hosting provider, domain registrar, or DNS provider, create a DNS TXT record that is named after your domain, e.g. `example.com`.

 2. Add either of the following entries to your TXT record containing `v=spf1` and including at least one of the following:
     - `ip4:213.189.0.0/23`